explodinglabs/superstack/README.md

   Minibase
 </h1>

-_Minibase_ is a lightweight **backend stack** that combines PostgreSQL with a set of middleware services — starting with a PostgREST REST API — exposed through a gateway (Caddy).
-The middleware layer of services can be built out as needed.
+_Minibase_ is a lightweight **backend stack**.
+It combines PostgreSQL with a set of middleware services — starting with a REST API, PostgREST — that can be built out as needed.
+The services are exposed through a gateway (Caddy).

 <p align="center">
   <img alt="Architecture diagram" src="https://github.com/explodinglabs/minibase/blob/main/images/architecture-light.svg?raw=true#gh-light-mode-only" />